 I started to notice there were water marks and leaves stuck to the side of my house and couldn’t figure it out.
 It hadn’t stormed badly, it wasn’t fall, and there weren’t any trees against the house.
 The culprit?
 We hadn’t cleaned the gutters!
-So, let’s help you avoid this dismay and damage to your basil pots.

 There are a few different strategies to cleaning out gutters, the most important part is to practice ladder safety by firmly planting the ladder and having a spotter hold the ladder in place from the bottom as you work.
-Be sure to read you ladder’s instruction manual as well.
+Be sure to read your ladder’s instruction manual as well.

 - Set up your ladder.
 The most recommended ladder across home websites, is an extendable ladder.
 With a mobile home though, you probably won’t need that unless yours is built on a basement or you have a pitched roof.

 - Next, find your gathering method.
 You can place a tarp below, hold a bucket (or strap it to your gutter), or use an alternative bag method.
 Choose the one that is the safest for your expertise, or based off if the materials your scoping are wet or dry.